All Products

 sudo dnf groupinstall "Server with GUI" -y

-The "Server with GUI" package group includes GNOME and other common graphical tools.
+"Server with GUI" is a package group that includes GNOME and common utilities.

 4. Set the system to boot into the graphical target by default.